ci-bonfire/Sprint/myth/_docs_src/general/views.md

 	application/views/members/profile.php

 If your controller is in a sub-folder, the views should follow that same structure.
-So it that members controller was under the `admin` folder, the view would then be found at
+So if that members controller was under the `admin` folder, the view would then be found at

 	application/views/admin/members/profile.php